|

 AVERY:

-English surname transferred to unisex forename use, itself from the
+English surname transferred to unisex forename use, originally a Norman

 "elf counsel."